axibase/atsd/api/data/messages/webhook.md

 * The patterns support `*` as a wildcard.
 * Tag name match is case-**IN**sensitive.
-* The parameters may contain multiple patterns separated by semi-colon `;`.
+* The parameters can contain multiple patterns separated by semi-colon `;`.

 ```elm
   &exclude=repository.*;sender.location
 ```

-* Parameters may be repeated in the query string.
+* Parameters can be repeated in the query string.

 ```elm
   &exclude=repository.*&exclude=sender.location